Stat-to-Stat/Stat-to-Stat/README.md

 At the moment, the NHL is the only sport that is operational.
 However, in this order, we plan on adding the following professional leagues to the site.
 NBA, MLB, NFL.

 ### More will be added and edited as time progresses (some of this more than likely will be moved to the about us section on the live deployed site)

+### Things to be worked on as the site grows

+NHL - Getting current Coaches, Adjusting players team to match the team they played with in a selected season